Easy Fougasse Recipe

 baked fougasse.

-What sets Fougasse apart from other types of bread is its unique shape.
 Traditionally, it is shaped to resemble an ear of wheat.
-However, it is also often crafted with a leaf design which is how I cut mine.
-The slits allow the bread to bake really quickly and create a great combination of crispy crust and soft interior.
-This is like the French cousin of Italian focaccia.
-It makes a great share bread for a dinner party.
+However, it is also often cut with a leaf design, which is how I cut mine.
+The slits allow the bread to bake quickly and create a great combination of crispy crust and soft interior.
+This is like the French cousin of Italian focaccia, but with lots more of the crispy crust.
+It makes a great share bread for a dinner party cause people can just pull off portions.
+For another French bread, try a classic brioche!

 ripped fougasse bread.